whoatemycookie/gene-expression-qtl/_episodes/04-review-mapping-steps.md

 Since the paper is interested in type 2 diabetes and insulin secretion, we will choose `insulin tAUC` (area  under the curve (AUC) which was calculated without any correction for baseline differences) for this review

 Many statistical models, including the QTL mapping model in qtl2, expect that the incoming data will be normally distributed.
 You may use transformations such as log or square root to make your data more normally distributed.
-Since `insulin tAUC` data does not contain zeros or negative numbers, we will log transform the data.
+Here, we will log transform the data.

 Here is a histogram of the untransformed data.